VandinLab/VCRadSPM/README.md

 * data/sampling/datasets/: contains the enlarged datasets built from the real datasets created for the evaluation of the sampling algorithm
 * data/TFSP/: contains the output files of the TFSP algorithms
 * data/TFSP/samples/: contains the pseudo-artificial datasets built from the real datasets created for the evaluation of the TFSP algorithms
+* data/TFSP/samples/minedFiles: contains the file minned during the evaluation of the TFSP algorithms

 ## Download and Install NLopt
 Download it from https://github.com/stevengj/nlopt/archive/v2.6.1.tar.gz.